What We Believe

 We believe that Jesus Christ was begotten of the Holy Ghost in a miraculous manner; born of Mary, a virgin, as no other man was ever born or can ever be born of woman, and that He is both the Son of God and God the Son.

-(Gen. 3:15; Is.
+(Gen. 3:15; Isa.
 7:14; Matt.
-1:18-25; Luke 1:35; Mark 1:1; John 1:14)
+1:18–25; Luke 1:35; Mark 1:1; John 1:14)

 Of the Atonement for Sin

 (Eph.
-2:8; Acts 15:11; Ro.
-3:24; Jn.
-3:16; Matt.
+2:8; Acts 15:11; Rom.
+3:24; John 3:16; Matt.
 18:11; Phil.
 2:7; Heb.
 2:14)

 Of Grace in the New Creation

 (Jn.
-3:3-6; II Cor 5:17; Luke 5:72; I Jn.
+3:3-6; II Cor.
+5:17; I Jn.
 5:1)

 Of the Freeness of Salvation

-(I Thes.
-1:4; Col. 3:12; I Pe.
+(I Thess.
+1:4; Col. 3:12; I Pet.
 1:2; Titus 1:1; Rom.
-8:29-30, 10:13; John 6:37; John 10:27-30, Isa.
-55:6; Eph 4:30; Heb 7:25; 1Pet 4:1-5; Jude 24-25; Acts 2:38; Isa.
-55:7)
+8:29–30; 10:13; John 6:37; John 10:27–30; Isa.
+55:6–7; Eph.
+4:30; Heb.
+7:25; I Pet.
+4:1–5; Jude 24–25; Acts 2:38)

 Of Justification

 (Acts 13:39; Isa.
 53:11; Zech.
-13:1; Rom 8:1; Rom.
-5:9; Rom.
-5:1)
+13:1; Rom.
+8:1; Rom.
+5:1, 9)

 Of Repentance and Faith

-(Acts 20:21; Mk 1:15; Acts 2:37-38; Luke 18:13; Rom 10:13; Ps.
-51:1-4; Ps.
-51:7)
+(Acts 20:21; Mark 1:15; Acts 2:37–38; Luke 18:13; Rom.
+10:13; Ps.
+51:1–4, 7)

 Of the Church

-We believe that a Baptist Church is a congregation of baptized believers associated by covenant of faith and fellowship of the gospel, observing the ordinances of Christ; governed by His laws; exercising the gifts, rights, and privileges invested in them by His Word; that its officers of ordination are pastors or elders whose qualifications, claims, and duties are clearly defined in the Scriptures; we believe the true mission of the church is found in the Great Commission: First, to make individual disciples; Second, to build up the church; Third, to reach and instruct as He Has commanded.
-We do not believe in the reversal of this order; we hold that the local church has the absolute right of self-government, free from the interference of any hierarchy of individuals or organizations; and that the one and only superintendent is Christ through the Holy Spirit; that it is scriptural for true churches to cooperate with each other in contending for the sole faith and for the furtherance of the Gospel; that every church is the sole and only judge of the measure and method of its cooperation; on all matters of membership, of policy, of government, of discipline, and of benevolence; the will of the local church is final.
+We hold that the local church has the absolute right of self-government, free from the interference of any hierarchy of individuals or organizations.
+The one and only Superintendent is Christ through the Holy Spirit.
+We believe that it is scriptural for true churches to cooperate with one another in contending for the faith and for the furtherance of the Gospel, and that every church is the sole judge of the measure and method of its cooperation.
+In all matters of membership, policy, government, discipline, and benevolence, the will of the local church is final.

-(Acts 2:41-44; I Cor.
+(Acts 2:41–44; I Cor.
 11:2; Eph.
-1:22-23; Eph.
+1:22–23; Eph.
 4:11; I Cor.
-12:4,8-11; Acts 14:23; Acts 6:5-6; I Cor.
+12:4, 8–11; Acts 14:23; Acts 6:5–6; I Cor.
 16:2)

 Of Baptism and the Lord's Supper

-(Acts 8:36-39; Matt.
+(Acts 8:36–39; Matt.
 3:16; Matt.
-28:19; Acts 2:41-42; Matt.
-28:1, 9-20; I Cor 11:23-28)
+28:19; Acts 2:41–42; Matt.
+28:19–20; I Cor.
+11:23–28)

 Of the Righteous and the Wicked